testing-library/eslint-plugin-testing-library/docs/rules/await-async-query.md

-# Enforce promises from async queries to be handled (await-async-query)
+# Enforce promises from async queries to be handled (`testing-library/await-async-query`)

 Ensure that promises returned by async queries are handled properly.